Ask the Experts

 I have rheumatoid arthritis and would like to know what risks are involved if I were to get sick with the coronavirus (COVID-19).
 Am I more likely to get COVID-19 if I have rheumatoid arthritis?
 What can I expect?

-There’s still a lot we don’t know about COVID-19, but generally speaking, people with a higher disease activity of autoimmune or inflammatory arthritis tend to be at a higher risk of infections because of immune dysregulation.
+There’s still a lot we don’t know about COVID-19, but generally speaking, people with higher disease activity of autoimmune or inflammatory arthritis tend to be at a higher risk of infections because of immune dysregulation.

 It is not currently known whether taking immunosuppressant drugs increases your risk of catching COVID-19.
-But in general, drugs that treat autoimmune and inflammatory arthritis such as biologics and corticosteroids may contribute to a higher risk or severe viral infection.
+But in general, drugs that treat autoimmune and inflammatory arthritis such as biologics and corticosteroids may contribute to a higher risk of severe viral infection.

 If you have been exposed to COVID-19 and are experiencing any flu-like symptoms, you need to contact your doctor or rheumatologist right away for medical advice and let them know if you are taking any immune-suppressing drugs.